 Some adventurous Africans decided to search new horizons.
 They pushed north and east, spreading out, doing their thing, shagging a few Neanderthals and other early humans as they went along (or being shagged by them).
-Through necessity they learned skills, traded a few skills, and went through some genetic anomalies (example, blue eyes tracking back to one person’s genetic hiccup) https://www.sciencedaily.com/releases/2008/01/080130170343.htm
+Through necessity they learned skills, traded a few skills, and went through some genetic anomalies (example, blue eyes tracking back to one person’s genetic hiccup) and they landed in the area we know as Western Eurasia https://www.sciencedaily.com/releases/2008/01/080130170343.htm

 One day someone pushed out a baby that had blue eyes, and everyone gathered around and said, ‘whoah, that looks weird’… they all turned to the father and said, ‘shag me, I want one with blue eyes too… it looks really weird’.
 The father dutifully obliged, and soon, these ancient adventurers from Africa had lots of blue eyed screaming toddlers running around.

-They met traders who told about this wonderful land where it was warm, where there was always water, a rich land that grew anything, and people had time for things like developing art, skills, early writing, lots of shagging and lying around in the sun.
+They met traders who told them about this wonderful land where it was warm, where there was always water, a rich land that grew anything, and that people had time for things like developing art, skills, early writing, lots of shagging and lying around in the sun.
 It sounded a lot like their ‘garden’ in the ancestral tales.
-So off them went.
+So off they went.

 They arrived in the Nile valley eventually (sometime in the Naqada II or III period), and found a mix of people there, and they slid right into the mix.
 The folks in the Nile valley saw that some of their new guests had blue eyes, and thought that they were mega cool, and the returners found a really interesting mix of folks to make friends with, and yeah, also shag with.
 Remember, civilisations are founded on food resources that can be gotten with the least possible work, and lots of sex.
 People never really change.